MarceloDamian/collaboration-workflow-activity/instructions.md

     ```bash
      cd demo
     ```
+4. Paste the commands from the clipboard into the terminal window.
+In most terminal emulators, Control-Shift-V does this.
+If this works, you will be prompted to authenticate by whatever method you set up with `GitHub`, and then your repository will be populated on GitHub with the history and files of your `master` branch.

-3. It is time to start up the Git visualization tool that you installed on your machine.
+5. It is time to start up the Git visualization tool that you installed on your machine.
 I will assume here that it is `gitg`, the `Gnome` GUI client.
-In the command-line, type
+Return to the command line on the local machine and in the command-line, type

     ```bash
      $ gitg &